mattcolman/phaser-list-view/README.md

 ## TODO
 - remove gsap dependancy and use Phaser.Tween instead
 - remove lodash dependancy
-- minify and compress code
+- Mouse wheel support
+- Methods for tweening to next and previous snapStep